 - Shade can help protect your eyes from harmful UV rays that can cause vision damage.

 - Shade can protect your furniture, painted surfaces, and other belongings from the fading effects of sunlight.

 - A shaded patio can be used and enjoyed year-round, even in the hot summer months.

 - Where there is shade, there is protection from the other elements like wind and rain.
 Retractable awnings and solar screens can protect you and your loved ones from all types of weather conditions, not just solar heat!

 Get Your Quality Shading System with Superior Sun Solutions

 At Superior Sun Solutions, our expert team has decades of experience matching homeowners with retractable awnings and solar screens that fit their needs.
-We have a wide selection of models available to our customers, so no matter what you’re looking for in a sun shading solution, we’re sure that we have a system that you’ll enjoy.
+We have a wide selection of models available to our customers, so no matter what you’re looking for in a sun-shading solution, we’re sure that we have a system that you’ll enjoy.
 Let our Arizona team help alleviate your patio’s exposure to solar radiation.
-Contact Superior Sun Solutions a free estimate on solar shades and screens.
+Contact us for a free estimate on solar shades and screens.